 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are much more costly than phone calls made outside of jail.
+Jail phone calls are much more expensive than phone calls made outside of jail.
 There is no limit to how often you can use the phone, but inmates must keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you are under any sort of disciplinary procedure, your ability to use the phone could be reduced or eliminated completely, as part of the punishment.

 The Mini-Cassia Criminal Justice Center phone number is: (208)878-1000

 All mall sent to inmates is required to be sent using the actual US Postal Service.
 You can’t use any other form of delivery.
 You have to print the name, inmate number, and the jail address on the letter.
 Do not send a package or box, envelope with padding, bag, or an envelope with metal in it.
 All mail received by the jail gets opened and examined by the jail administration, and the mail will be returned if they decide it is inappropriate.